 We stand behind our training

-We use email as our primary method of communicating with owners.
-We send weekly updates that include photos and a short narrative describing
+We use email as our primary method of communicating with owners during the training process.
+We send weekly updates including photos and a short narrative describing

 We use a balanced approach to training a dog.
 During the learning phase, we use positive motivation, shaping, and luring -

 performing several hundred repetitions of each command and exercise.
-After each dog learnes the commands, we transition to a reward based system
+After each dog learnsthe commands, we transition to a reward based system

 phasing out these motivators, making the response to obedience reliable.
 Once a dog has mastered the commands,

 we use a specialized method of proofing and generalization by taking field trips and working under distraction.